AshtonSBradley/PhaseSpaceTools.jl/README.md

   State

-  Abstract container type for all sampled states: state <: State.
+  Abstract supertype for all sampled states: state <: State.

   Examples
   ≡≡≡≡≡≡≡≡≡≡